adamrobbie/finite_state/post_1.md

 ### Enter the code

-We're going to be using [FSM](https://github.com/sasa1977/fsm) From the authors exact words:
+We're going to be using [FSM](https://github.com/sasa1977/fsm).

+From the author's exact words:
 Unlike `gen_fsm`, the `Fsm` data structure has following benefits:

 * It is immutable and side-effect free
 * No need to create and manage separate processes
 * You can persist it, use it via ets, embed it inside `gen_server` or plain processes

 Because I like beer, we're going to model a simple process of drinking from a beer glass.
-In its inital state, our FSM (a glass) will be empty.
+In its initial state, our FSM (a glass) will be empty.
 It will have 2 states, empty and full.
-The transtions will be fill the glass and drink the beer.
+The transitions will be fill the glass and drink the beer.
 In further posts I will taking this simple FSM and adding more complexity.

-Lets test drive our inital state.
+Lets test drive our initial state.

 ```elixir
 defmodule GlassTest do